 Qualifications of an Apprentice

-- MUST BE EMPLOYED with the company.
+- MUST BE EMPLOYED with a registered apprenticeship company or sponsor through the Guam Department of Labor.

 - Must be a US citizen or resident alien.